Chapter 4. Using shared system certificates

 /usr/share/pki/ca-trust-source/ are processed with lower priority than settings in

-Certificate files are treated depending on the subdirectory they are installed to the following directories:
+Certificate files are treated depending on the subdirectory they are installed to:

-for certificates in the extended BEGIN TRUSTED file format
+Certificates in the extended BEGIN TRUSTED file format are located in

 4.2.
 Adding new certificates